flappydunk/AI-Rules-for-Arduino/README.md

 Some Flags could be set by an external means. e.g a sensor.
 These would be read only so I usually shade the cell these to indicate it is pointless for a rule to change its state.

-See the attached file.
-I was not able to load a .xls file so I have included a .pdf to show you how the spreadsheet is created using a series of "=BIN2HEX(CONCATENATE($B7,$C7,$D7,$E7),1)" formulas to create the HEX codes you need.
+See the attached .xls file.
+The spreadsheet is created using a series of "=BIN2HEX(CONCATENATE($B7,$C7,$D7,$E7),1)" formulas to create the HEX codes you need.

 Step 4: Implementing Your Rules on Arduino